Art Neville, member of Neville Brothers, Meters, dies at 81

 NEW ORLEANS (AP) — Art Neville, a member of one of New Orleans’ storied musical families, the Neville Brothers, and a founding member of the groundbreaking funk band The Meters, has died at age 81.

-Neville’s manager, Kent Sorrell, confirmed that Neville died Monday morning.
+“Art ‘Poppa Funk’ Neville passed away peacefully this morning at home with his adoring wife, Lorraine, by his side,” Sorrell said in an email.

 The cause of death was not immediately available but Neville had battled a number of health issues including complications from back surgery.

+The Neville brothers spent some of their childhood in the now demolished Calliope housing project in New Orleans and some at a family home in uptown New Orleans.
+They started singing as kids but then went their separate ways in the 1950s and 1960s.
+It wasn’t until 1977, that the brothers finally got together again and in 1978 they recorded their first Neville Brothers album.

+For years, the Neville Brothers were the closing act at the annual New Orleans Jazz & Heritage Festival.
+After 2005’s Hurricane Katrina, the four brothers — like many New Orleanians — were scattered across the country while the city struggled to recover.
+They returned to anchor the festival in 2007.

 Neville announced his retirement in December.